-This project was very simple to make and it can be decorated to suit the style and theme of your home.
-This was one of those projects that started as a steampunk book lamp but by the time I had finished it also had a built-in clock.
-More about IBC at the bottom of this post.
+This project is quick to make and easy to customise to your home’s style.
+It began as a steampunk book lamp and, by the time I finished, it featured a built-in clock as well.
+More about the IBC at the end of this post.

 **This post may contain affiliate links.
 This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**